altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

-Altina the Sword Princess Volume 2 Chapter 5
+### Altina the Sword Princess Volume 2 Chapter 5
-After taking down Fort Volks, Regis returned to Fort Sierck.
+After taking down Fort Volks, Regis returned to Fort Sierck.<br/>

-Altina, Eric and Jerome stayed behind.
+Altina, Eric and Jerome stayed behind.<br/>

-With 4000 Germania war prisoners, there was a high risk of losing the fort if they slipped up.
+With 4000 Germania war prisoners, there was a high risk of losing the fort if they slipped up.<br/>

-Jerome could only be left behind in situations where he couldn't exercise his ambition.
+Jerome could only be left behind in situations where he couldn't exercise his ambition.<br/>

-Regis rode the carriage alone.
+Regis rode the carriage alone.<br/>

 He did mingle with the soldiers traveling with him, but he wasn't with his usual group now.
-It was a fresh experience journeying with the thousand soldiers transporting goods, but he couldn't calm down.
+It was a fresh experience journeying with the thousand soldiers transporting goods, but he couldn't calm down.<br/>

 After entering the dark forest--

-The middle aged knight approached the carriage with an uneasy expression.
+The middle aged knight approached the carriage with an uneasy expression.<br/>

 "Sir strategist, will it be okay...?"<br/>